Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

 Up to this point, we have focused on the scenario where $ \mu=0.1 $, in which case the system is a superconductor even if $ \lambda=0 $, due to the fact that the normal state without SOC term $ \hat{H}_{TB}+\hat{H}_{CDW} $ is metallic.
-Therefore, the breaking of spin symmetry in a superconducting state by the SOC term can be considered as a perturbation.
+Therefore the breaking of spin symmetry in a superconducting state by the SOC term can be considered as a perturbation.

-In contrast, when $ \mu\le0 $ in the absence of SOC, the normal state is an insulator, and thus it cannot be considered a superconducting state.
+In contrast, when $ \mu\le0 $ in the absence of SOC, the normal state is an insulator, and thus it cannot be considered a super- conducting state.
 However, if we examine the situation where $ \lambda $ is large enough to shift at least one band across the Fermi energy level, the system can undergo a phase transition and become a metallic state.
-In such a scenario, topological superconducting states may exist as well.
-We wish to investigate whether it is possible to differentiate between various pairing symmetry SC states based on their thermal Hall conductivity curves in this context.
+In such a scenario, topological super- conducting states may exist as well.
+We wish to investigate whether it is possible to differentiate among various pairing symmetry SC states based on their thermal Hall conductivity curves in this context.
 For the sake of convenience, we will assume $ \mu=0 $ as an illustrative example.

-The phase diagrams in Fig.\ref{fig.PhaseDiagram_40_30_3_0} illustrate the s-wave, d+id-wave, and d-id-wave pairing symmetry SC states.
+The phase diagrams in Fig. \ref{fig.PhaseDiagram_40_30_3_0} illustrate the $ s $-wave, $ d $+i$ d $-wave, and $ d $-i$ d $-wave pairing symmetry SC states.
 Our focus is on understanding how the Chern number changes with parameters $ \xi $ and $ \lambda $, and how different Chern numbers control the shapes of thermal Hall conductivity curves.
 Specifically, we are interested in the region with well-defined Chern number where there is a complete Fermi surface and well-defined quasiparticle transports.
-Thus, we do not calculate the Chern number for the small transition region (highlighted in gray in the phase diagrams), and we conclude that there is not even a topological number in this region.